 Student Code of Conduct

 Student Conduct and Community Standards (SCCS) is housed in the Student Union, room 2.01.04 (above the Ski Lodge).
-SCCS promotes appropriate standards of behavior for the UTSA community, in part by investigating alleged violations of the University’s Student Code of Conduct, and addressing these violations by holding students accountable while intentionally educating them regarding their choices.
+SCCS promotes appropriate standards of behavior for the UTSA community, in part by investigating alleged violations of the University’s Student Code of Conduct and addressing these violations by holding students accountable while intentionally educating them regarding their choices.
 SCCS accomplishes this by truly listening to students and creating an environment where they feel heard.
 SCCS is a place where students can discuss violations of University rules, learn about University expectations, and report possible violations.
 All safety concerns should be reported to the UTSA Police Department.
 Visit the SCCS website for further information.

 General Provisions